 “Torigen Pharmaceuticals, Inc. – Farmington, CT”

 Mr. Crowley and Mr. Panicali presented the proposed follow-on investment approval request for Torigen Pharmaceuticals, Inc. Mr. Crowley then went on to discuss CI’s investment history with the Company.
+Mr. Crowley noted a change to the minimum close from $5 million in the investment proposal to $4 million.

 A discussion ensued.